zbnt/hardware/README.md

 make ultra96
 make netfpga_1g_cml

-# Use the NUM_JOBS environment variable to control the number of parallel jobs
+# Use the NUM_JOBS environment variable to control the number of parallel synthesis jobs
-# By default it will use one parallel job for each thread in your CPU
+# By default it will use one for each CPU thread
-# Reducing the number of parallel jobs also reduces the RAM usage
+# Reducing this number also reduces the RAM usage
 NUM_JOBS=2 make zedboard
 ```